sensille/litehm2/README.md

 The current version of flashrom does not recognize the onboard SPI flash.
 Nevertheless programming works.

+For initial programming bitstreams/initial.bin should be used.
+This is a padded version of litehm2.bin, as flashrom expects the file to be the same size as the flash to be programmed.

 #### Load bitstream via JTAG
 The other option is to do the JTAG hack as described